RubyProjectVu/LDB/README.md

 # Ruby styling check
 Run reek as root user with ```sudo reek```.
-Otherwise the UI file does not get excluded as per reek.yml configuration. reek and rubocop is launched regularly inside directory.
+Otherwise the UI file does not get excluded as per reek.yml configuration. rubocop is launched regularly inside directory.